 More than Aquavitae

-The Library of Innerpeffray holds a book, named L’Agriculture et Maison Rustique (1693), that tells of, among other things, how to grow crops and use their products.
-Touch, open and read ….. and you will get to the page on mundified barly or barlie .
+The Library of Innerpeffray holds a book, named L’Agriculture et Maison Rustique (1593), that tells of, among other things, how to grow crops and use their products.
+Touch, open, read ….. and you will get to the page on mundified barly or barlie .

-As in many sources from the 1600s, 1700s, 1800s and even the early 1900s, barley was viewed as a nutritious food – a health-giving corn, much more than a raw material for alcohol.
+As in many sources from the 1500s through to the early 1900s, barley was viewed as a nutritious food – a health-giving corn, much more than a raw material for alcohol.
 The book gives instructions on preparing the barley and in one case adding fruit juices or seeds.

 Boil it till it burst

 Preparation begins with rough barley grain and converts it one way or another to the consistency of papmeate.
 One method is to boil it, beat it, strain it …. and then the surprise …. add to it various juices or seeds as available.
 Here’s the original, the spelling kept where possible :